earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd03-markdown.md

 ## Markdown in Rmd files

-An R markdown file can also contains text - written using the markdown syntax.
+An R markdown file can contain text written using the markdown syntax.
 Markdown text, can be whatever you want.
 It may describe the data that you are using, how it's being processed and what the outputs are.
-You may even add some information that interprets the outputs.
+You may even add some text that interprets or discusses the outputs.

 When you render your document to HTML, this markdown will appear as text on the output HTML document.
 We will learn about the markdown syntax next.